 - Next, turn down the stove to medium heat and add the chopped onion to the pot, cooking it through until almost transparent and slightly brown at the edges.
 Keep stirring the onion as it cooks to avoid any pieces sticking or burning.
 If the onion still begins to stick, you can add a tablespoon or two of water to the pot to prevent this.
 Add the minced garlic to the pot and continue cooking for another thirty or forty seconds.

 - Now, add your spice mix, and stir it into the onion and garlic mixture, continuing to stir for thirty seconds.
 Then add the remainder of the lemon zest, the honey, the broth, and a pinch of salt.
 Use a wooden spoon or spatula to unstick any burnt bits from the bottom of the Morrocan Chicken tagine, but don’t remove them – they are full of flavour!

-- Return the chicken thighs to the pan, including any of the juices which have drained onto the plate, add the lid and cook for another 10 minutes over a medium-low heat.
+- Return the chicken thighs to the pan, including any of the juices which have drained onto the plate and the tablespoon of fat from step 3.
+Cover with the lid and cook for another 10 minutes over a medium-low heat.
 Then add the carrots to the pot, cover again, and cook at the same level for a further 10 minutes.
 Finally, stir in the lemon and garlic mix and the olives, and sprinkle the cilantro over the top of the dish, as well as a squeeze of lemon juice.

 What to serve with Moroccan Chicken Tagine?

 Moroccan chicken tagine is traditionally served on a bed of couscous or plain rice.
 However, you can substitute this for quinoa, brown rice or flatbread.
 A zesty Mediterranean salad will also work well with this dish.
 For dessert, serve your guest a cup of mint tea or sweet baklava with almonds.